 Our cells use oxygen; when they do they naturally produce free radicals.
 Free radicals are neutralized by antioxidants, but if you don't have enough they can put your body in a state of oxidative stress - thought to be a precursor to many different health conditions.

-Selenium is probably best known because it occurs in high levels in Brazil nuts, but is also readily found in fish, seafood (notably oyster and shrimp), most meats, pasta, mushrooms and eggs.
+Selenium occurs in high levels in Brazil nuts, but is also readily found in fish, seafood (notably oyster and shrimp), most meats, pasta, mushrooms and eggs.

-As well as supporting your body against a range of health conditions, selenium speeds up the natural antioxidant-making process.
+As well as supporting your body against a range of health conditions, selenium accelerates the body’s natural antioxidant-making process.

 2. Co-enzyme Q10 (CoQ10)

-CoQ10 helps to support heart health and reduce the effects of oxidative stress.
-For such a vital antioxidant, it's extremely challenging to get enough CoQ10 recommended by some researchers from diet alone.
-Including CoQ-10 rich foods can help, but adding a well-absorbed CoQ10 supplement like MitoQ is the best way to ensure you're getting enough.
+CoQ10 helps to support heart health and also the body’s natural resilience to oxidative stress.
+For such a vital antioxidant, it's challenging to get enough CoQ10 from diet alone.
+Including CoQ10 rich foods can help, but adding a well-absorbed CoQ10 supplement like MitoQ is the best way to ensure you're getting enough.